zju3dv/EfficientLoFTR/README.md

 <details>
 <summary><b>[Using Transformers]</b></summary>
-EfficientLoFTR is now officially integrated into the 🤗 Hugging Face Transformers (thanks to [@sbucaille](https://github.com/sbucaille)!).
-You can easily run inference with just a few lines of code using `pip install transformers`. ([model card](https://huggingface.co/zju-community/efficientloftr))
-Note: The default processor resizes images to a resolution of 480x640 pixels.
+Note: The default AutoImageProcessor resizes images to a resolution of 480x640 pixels.
+If you need high-resolution matching, you should modify the default config or refer to basic/advanced usage.

 ```python
 from transformers import AutoImageProcessor, AutoModel